spectrocloud/librarium/content/docs/14-troubleshooting/30-pcg.md

 2. Contact your VMware administrator if you are missing any of the required permissions.

-3. Delete the existing PCG cluster and redeploy a new one for new permissions to take effect.
+3. Delete the existing PCG cluster and redeploy a new one so that the new permissions take effect.

 <br />